jonathanlermitage/manon/README.md

-do maria-batch  connect to dockerized MariaDB Spring Batch database by calling MySQL Client provided by container do mariah       connect to dockerized MariaDB business database by calling host MySQL Client (mysql-client package must be installed) do mariah-batch connect to dockerized MariaDB Spring Batch database by calling host MySQL Client (mysql-client package must be installed)
+do maria-batch  connect to dockerized MariaDB Spring Batch database by calling MySQL Client provided by container do mariah       connect to dockerized MariaDB business database by calling host MySQL Client (mysql-client package must be installed) do mariah-batch connect to dockerized MariaDB Spring Batch database by calling host MySQL Client (mysql-client package must be installed) do e2e          run some end-to-end (e2e) tests with Docker.
+Application image is built from a Dockerfile do e2ejib       run some end-to-end (e2e) tests with Docker.
+Application image is built with Jib
 ```

 Nota: the Linux Bash script can chain parameters, e.g.: `./do cdi rmi w 3.6.0 c tc docker up`.